splunk/observability-workshop/docs/module5/terraform.md

     cd ~/signalfx-jumpstart
     ```

-The environment variables needed should already be set from [**Step #2** in Module 3](../../module3/k3s/#2-use-helm-to-deploy-agent).
+The environment variables needed should already be set from [Deploy the Smart Agent in K3s](../../module4/k3s/#2-use-helm-to-deploy-agent).
 If not, create the following environment variables to use in the Terraform steps below

 === "Input"